 PEDro : Physiotherapy Evidence Database - developed to give physiotherapists and others rapid access to bibliographic details and abstracts of randomised controlled trials and systematic reviews in physiotherapy.

-Proquest - provides access to a large range of databases, many full-text, including Health and Medical Complete.
+ProQuest - (UOW access only) Provides access to a large range of databases, many full-text, including Health and Medical Complete.

 PsycINFO - A bibliographic database that provides citations with abstracts to the scholarly literature in the psychological, social, behavioral, and health sciences.

 See the Searching Ovid: PsycINFO guide for recommendations on searching this database.

 PsycBOOKS - A full-text database of books and chapters from the American Psychological Association (APA).
 Updated monthly, as of April 2009, PsycBooks features over 1,702 books and more than 26,000 chapters: 768 APA books, including 100 out-of-print books with copyright dates